 Most people need to continue taking the prednisone for at least 18 to 24 months, and many remain on it for life.
 Although you may experience remission a few years after starting treatment, the disease often returns if the drug is discontinued.

-When medications don't halt the progress of the disease, or you develop irreversible scarring (cirrhosis) or liver failure, the remaining option is a liver transplant.
+When medications don't halt the progress of the disease or you develop irreversible scarring (cirrhosis) or liver failure, the remaining option is a liver transplant.

-During a liver transplant, your diseased liver is removed and replaced by a healthy liver from a donor.
+During a liver transplant, your diseased liver is removed and replaced with a healthy liver from a donor.
 Liver transplants most often use livers from deceased organ donors.
 In some cases, a living-donor liver transplant can be used.
 During a living-donor liver transplant, you receive only a portion of a healthy liver from a living donor.
 Both livers begin regenerating new cells almost immediately.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.